AdamBedel/Arden-Vul/README.md

 # House Rules
 ## Character Creation Rules
 The general rules for creating a character in OSE are found on page 14 of the classic player's tome.
-The character sheet is on this page as a fillable PDF.
-To create a character, follow the following steps:
+The character sheet is "custom_character_sheet_v_2.1"  To create a character, follow the following steps:

   1. Roll 3d6 for each ability score in order, no rearranging or adjusting.
   2. Note Ability Score Modifiers: